 They were put in a 4 x 4 white car with no marking suggesting it was a police car.
 Later a police car came which had ‘police’ written on it.
 This car was dark blue or black, but the respondent was not sure as it was dark.
 Two more officers were in this car that were wearing blue uniforms with ‘police’ written on it.
 These officers were also wearing balaclavas.

 The officers cut the respondents bag with a knife, took his jacket and forced him to take off his shoes.
 He was also forced to take off the rest of his clothes.
 “They let me naked” proclaimed the respondent.
 While the officer was checking his clothes, he found the money the respondent had hidden in it.

 The officer said to the respondent in Arabic “you have more money?”, the respondent answered with “no”.
 The officer hit him on his head and on his back.
 In total, the officer took 100 €, his phone and all of his belongings.
 Of which, none was given back to the respondent.

 After having pushed him back, the Greek officers kept turning their car light on and off, most likely to alert the Turkish army.
-Turkish soldiers came, caught him and took the respondent to where he found his other friend.
+The responded recalls officers coming, which he assumed to be Turkish soldiers, which caught him and took the respondent to where he found his other friend.
 The Turkish authorities did not hit them and let them go.

-From here, they made their way to Edirne which took about 3 to 4 hours after walking 10km to 15km.
+From here, they made their way to Edirne which took about 3 to 4 hours after walking for 10 to 15km.